-- how your partner or family feel about the baby.
+- How your partner or family feel about the baby.

-It may also be helpful to think about these recommendations, made by the Royal College of Psychiatrists, during pregnancy:
+It may be helpful to think about these recommendations, made by the Royal College of Psychiatrists, during pregnancy:

 - Don’t try to be ‘superwoman’.
 Try to do less and make sure that you don’t get over-tired.

 NCT's helpline offers practical and emotional support in all areas of pregnancy, birth and early parenthood: 0300 330 0700.
 We also offer antenatal courses which are a great way to find out more about birth, labour and life with a new baby.
 We encourage parents to talk more openly about maternal mental health, to avoid the mistake of dismissing potentially serious mental health issues in themselves, friends or family, and to seek help if they need it.

 NICE publishes a booklet Mental health problems during pregnancy and after giving birth covering antenatal and postnatal depression.